MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/configure-the-soap-action-for-siebel.md

 ---
-title: "Configure the SOAP action for Siebel | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Configure the SOAP action for Siebel adapter in BizTalk | Microsoft Docs"
-ms.prod: "biztalk-server"
+description: Enter a SOAP action in Visual Studio, or use the WCF-Custom or WCF-Siebel adapter in the BizTalk Adapter Pack (BAP) ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"